Cyclicity and R-matrices

 if the action on $W'$ is twisted by the automorphism $\tau_z$ of $U_{q,z}(\Glie)$ defined as $\tau_a$ with $a$ replaced by the formal variable $z$.
 The corresponding $U_{q,z}(\Glie)$-module $W'\otimes \CC(z)$ is denoted by $W'(z)$.
 See \cite{Hbou} for references.

-\begin{rem} It is well-known that the intertwiners come from the universal $R$-matrix of $U_q(\Glie)$ which is a solution of the Yang-Baxter equation.
+\begin{rem} By results of Drinfeld, it is well-known (see e.g. \cite[Section 12.5.B]{Cha2}) that the intertwiners $\mathcal{T}_{W,W'}(z)$ can be obtained from the universal $R$-matrix of $\U_q(\Glie)$ which is a solution of the Yang-Baxter equation.
 This implies the hexagonal relation : for $U$, $V$, $W$ representations as above we have a commutative diagram :

 Here the tensor products are taken over $\CC(z,w)$ (for clarity we have omitted the variables $z,w$ in the diagram). \end{rem}

 \begin{rem} If $W\otimes W'$ is cyclic, the morphism $\mathcal{I}_{W,W'}$ has also the naive deformation